This post may include affiliate links; see our disclosure policy.

 Add an egg white if desired!

 Do you love a classic egg white cocktail?
 Dress up this Buchanan drink with an egg white foam!
 It’s a classic way to add a frothy topping and creamy texture to a cocktail.
-To make it with an egg white, you’ll need to use a technique called a dry shake where you shake all ingredients without ice first.
+To make it with an egg white, you’ll need to use a dry shake technique, where you shake all ingredients without ice first.
 Go to Whiskey Sour with Egg White or follow the steps below:

 - Shake ingredients without ice.
 Add all ingredients to a cocktail shaker except the ice.
 Shake 15 seconds.